 While King has never been a literary darling (Harold Bloom once pompously proclaimed that “Stephen King is beneath the notice of any serious reader“), he has enjoyed tremendous commercial success, selling an estimated 350 million books.
 And recognition of his talent has come from some highly regarded sources.
 In 2015, Barack Obama presented the writer with the United States National Medal of Arts, with the commendation that “Mr. King combines his remarkable storytelling with his sharp analysis of human nature.
 For decades, his works of horror, suspense, science fiction and fantasy have terrified and delighted audiences around the world.”
 (Conversely, the current president bestowed a different sort of honour when he blocked King on Twitter for his constant and creative criticisms.)

 Maybe you’ve never read King or are looking to brush up on your reading.
-It can be difficult to know where to start.
-To mark his 72nd birthday, here is a roundup of the essential titles.
+It can be difficult to know where to start, so we’ve rounded up some of his essential titles.

 The Breakthrough Years

 You can’t go wrong with anything from the early period of King’s career, but a few titles bear singling out.